Hello, I’m Zoe — a writer, counselor, and believer in transformation.

 Pull Up a Chair is a memoir cookbook shaped by the women who taught me to cook, the children who stood beside me at the counter, and the meals that gathered us all.
 These pages are not about perfection or presentation, but about pots left simmering, mugs warming hands, and recipes passed from one generation to the next.
 It is a story of kitchens where no one was turned away, where lessons were learned in flour-dusted moments, and where love was measured less by teaspoons than by who showed up to eat.
 This book is my way of honoring what was handed down — and inviting you to sit with her at the table.

-Add your name to the waiting list for Just Coffee or Pull up a chair.
+Add your name to the waiting list for Before You Get Attached or Pull up a chair.

 Some stories arrive fully formed.
 Others simmer quietly for years before they are ready to be served.
 These are the projects currently taking shape — ideas, worlds, and conversations still unfolding behind the scenes.